Child Abuse Lawyers

 - Serious neglect of the child.

-Victim’s of Domestic Violence, can apply for an Apprehended Domestic Violence Order (ADVO) to avoid having any contact with the person causing the abuse.
+The police can apply for an Apprehended Domestic Violence Order (ADVO) to protect a child to avoid having any contact with the person causing the abuse.

 The ADVO will always have three conditions prohibiting the Respondent from:

 - Intimidating, assaulting, molesting, harassing, threatening or interfering with the Protected Person;

 - Stalking the Protected Person; and

 You will be able to get an ADVO if you can satisfy the court that:

 - There was a relationship between the victim and the person causing the abuse,

 - There was an act of domestic violence towards the victim

 You may or may not need to represent yourself when you get an ADVO.